-Merchant cash advances are sources of funding for small businesses not able to take out bank loans.
+What are merchant cash advances?Merchant cash advances are sources of funding for small businesses not able to take out bank loans.
 These are most commonly used when a business is in immediate need of cash, but has a cash flow problem.
 In return for the cash, the lender of a merchant cash advance collects a percentage of the business’s daily credit card sales.
 There is no interest rate associated with merchant cash advances.
 Instead, the company lending the money collects a premium from the credit card sales of the company borrowing the money.
 Technically, these advances are not loans, but rather a sale of future credit card income.

-Merchant cash advances provides Working Capital to business owners in need of additional cash flow .
+How do merchant cash advances work?Merchant cash advances provides Working Capital to business owners in need of additional cash flow .
 When a company is given a merchant cash advance, it agrees to return the money through its future credit card income.
 The lender collects a fixed percentage of daily credit card sales from the company.
 The lender keeps collecting the income until the advance is paid back.

 The advantages of merchant cash advancesThere are a number of advantages of merchant cash advances.
 The cash gets funded within 3-5 days with very little paperwork to process.
 Also, no collateral is required to secure the advance.
 There are no fixed payments and no interest rate, just a one time flat cost, the cost is a tax write off.
 There is no fixed time period to return the advance.
 The lender just collects a percentage of credit card sales until the advance is paid back.
 Usually, the advance is paid back within one year.